frankycmpz/frankycmpz/README.md

 I'm an undergrad at Columbia University studying politics and programming.

 Most of the projects on here will involve my Twitter bots.
-I decided to invest the unhealthy amount of time I spend on Twitter into something that would take advnantage my programming skills.
+I decided to invest the unhealthy amount of time I spend on Twitter into something that would take advantage of my programming skills.

 # 🥶